tanho63/tantorials/20211011_shinyserver/README.md

 # How to Train Your Shiny Server

 The goal of this tutorial/office hours is to demonstrate following the basic steps to installing Shiny Server Open Source directly onto a cloud server.
-This will generally follow a guide by Charles Bordet which can be found here: https://www.charlesbordet.com/en/guide-shiny-aws/
+This will generally follow a guide by Charles Bordet with some chunks taken from Dean Attali's guide and from my own experiences.
+Guides linked below.
+Highly recommend reading Charles's guide - does a great job explaining mechanics approachably!

 Preamble/background talk